Wappsto/javascript-wappsto-wapp/README.md

 let allReadOnlyDevices = await Wappsto.Device.findAllByName('Device name', true);
 ```

-To request access to a device with a spefict product, use `findByProduct`.
+To request access to a device with a specific product, use `findByProduct`.

 ```javascript
 let oneDevice = await Wappsto.Device.findByProduct('Product name');